Extension DGAs and topological Hochschild homology: Proof of the results on topological equivalences and the non-extension example

 \section{Proof of the results on topological equivalences and the non-extension example}

-In this section, we prove Theorems \ref{thm einfty te eq qiso}, \ref{thm formal topological equivalences} and \ref{thm assoc te eq qiso} which provide comparison results on ($E_\infty$) topological equivalences and quasi-isomorphisms of ($E_\infty$) DGAs for various cases.
-At the end, we prove the claim in Example \ref{example of non extension}.
+In this section, we prove Theorems \ref{thm einfty te eq qiso}, \ref{thm assoc te eq qiso} and \ref{thm formal topological equivalences} which provide comparison results on ($E_\infty$) topological equivalences and quasi-isomorphisms of ($E_\infty$) DGAs for various cases.
+At the end, we prove Proposition \ref{prop for the example} which justifies the last claim in Example \ref{example of non extension}.
 This provides examples of $E_\infty$ $\F_p$-DGAs that are not $\F_p$-extension.

-These proofs follow similar arguments, therefore we suggest the reader to go through them in the order presented in this section.
+These results are obtained using similar arguments.
+Therefore, we suggest the reader to go through their proof in the order presented in this section.